Solar-Powered Construction Sites: Energy Efficiency at Work

 Solar Panels

-Solar panels are the core of any solar electricity generating system as they are used to convert sunlight into electricity.
+Solar panels are the core of any solar electricity-generating system, as they convert sunlight into electricity.
 Portable ones are best for construction since they can be rearranged throughout the day to capture optimum sunlight.
-Following the sun’s path, solar panels can be adjusted or equipped with solar tracking systems to help capture as much sunlight as possible.
-Their overall efficiency in reducing reliance upon grid power or fuel-based generators means cost savings.
+Solar tracking systems can adjust panels to follow the sun’s path, capturing as much sunlight as possible.
+Their overall efficiency in reducing reliance on grid power or fuel-based generators translates directly into cost savings.

 Battery Storage

-This energy storage system is another important component that takes excess energy and stores it in batteries between several and many hours for use either later, but especially at night or during cloudy weather.
-Depending on how much power the site turns to use, systems such as Tesla Powerwall provide the configuration to store and discharge the energy.
+This energy storage system takes excess energy generated during the day and stores it in batteries for use later, especially at night or during cloudy weather.
+Systems such as Tesla Powerwall provide the configuration to store and discharge energy as needed on-site.

 Solar Generators